LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### Approach

-Lawnicons style is based on fundamentals and quality.
-Please read it carefully to avoid any rework.
-The main goal is to create high-quality icons in the Lawnicons style.
-The icons should make it clear which app will open.
-Sometimes, to achieve this goal, you need to create an icon from scratch.
+The Lawnicons style is built on strong fundamentals and a commitment to quality.
+To minimize the need for rework, please read these guidelines carefully.
+Our main goal is to create high-quality icons that clearly represent their respective apps.
+To achieve this goal, you may sometimes need to redesign an icon from scratch.

 Tips
 - Carefully study the Lawnicons design guidelines.
 - See how other contributors have made pull requests (PRs).
 - Practice on easy-to-make icons to understand the whole process.
 - Make no more than 5 icons at a time, as long as your PRs require rework.
-- Don't sacrifice quality.
+- Prioritize quality.

 [Merged PRs](https://github.com/LawnchairLauncher/lawnicons/pulls?q=is%3Apr+is%3Amerged+label%3Aicons)